wix-incubator/wix-rest-docs/guides/Pagination.md

 ### Sorting Search results

-When working with a Search method, sorting is specified in REST in an array in the request body, typically `search.sort`, and in the SDK as an object defining the sort to the search function.
+When working with a Search method, sorting is typically specified in the search.sort parameter.

 For example, to search payment links by created date in ascending order:

-::::tabs
-:::REST_TAB
 ```json
 {
   "search": {